LewisCollum/scadpy/scadpy/slide_labels/README.md

 - **text_font**: Font for the text (default: "Arial", options: Arial, Arial Black, Times, Times New Roman, Courier, Courier New, Helvetica, DejaVu Sans, Liberation Sans, Ubuntu, FreeSans)
 - **text_style**: Whether text is engraved into or raised on top of the label (default: 0, options: 0=engraved, 1=raised)

+## Features

+- Customizable label dimensions (width, height, thickness)
+- **Multiline text support** - up to 3 lines of text with **individual sizing per line**
+- **Dynamic line spacing** - automatically calculated based on text sizes for optimal visual spacing
+- **Batch generation** - generate multiple labels from a YAML configuration file
+- Customizable text content, size, and font
+- Choice between engraved text (cut into the label) or raised text (on top of the label)
+- All parameters can be adjusted through the OpenSCAD customizer

 ## Usage

+### Single Label (Interactive)

 Run the module to generate the OpenSCAD file: